Controlling energy delivery with bistable nanostructures: Materials and methods

 \subsection{Model details}

-We model the energy profiles of Machine and Source through double-well potentials, allowing us to independently tune the positions of the closed, open, and transition states, all barrier heights, and the steepness of the barriers.
+We model the energy profiles of the Machine and Source through double-well potentials, allowing us to independently tune the positions of the closed, open, and transition states, all barrier heights, and the steepness of the barriers.
 Each energy profile is a continuous and differentiable combination of two Morse potentials

 with seven parameters.
+In Eq.~\eqref{eq:double_well_potential}, $r$ is the dimer length, which is either $m$ or $s$ in the main text depending on whether it is the Machine or the Source.
 The purely attractive interaction between the dimer ends of Machine and Source at distance $r$ is modeled by a Morse potential

 with binding energy $\epsilon$ and interaction range $1/\alpha$.
-We avoid cross-talk between the dimers by introducing two species.
-Altogether, the full energy of the system as function of dimer lengths $m,s$ and separations $r_1,r_2$ is given by \eqref{eq:Etot} with a total of 16 parameters $\theta$.
+There are four potential bonds between the beads of the two dimers to take into account if the dimer ends are symmetric, although the physics of the system is not changed if one of the dimers is inverted.
+For the sake of clarity in the analysis, we treat the dimer ends as nonsymmetric, and design the interactions such that each dimer end can only bind with a single end of the other dimer, with binding-site separations $r_1$ and $r_2$.
+Importantly, this choice has no effect on any of our results beyond a marginally longer initial association time, but this is never the limiting step.
+Altogether, the full energy of the system as function of dimer lengths $m,s$ and separations $r_1,r_2$ is given by Eq.~\eqref{eq:Etot} with a total of 16 parameters $\theta$.
 The physical model parameters $\theta$ used for the results in Figs.~\ref{fig:mechanism_explainer} to \ref{fig:quality} are listed in Table~\ref{tab:params}.